Writer/Surfer

 Forget what you thought you knew about hard shell helmets.
 Sweet Protection’s Igniter takes the performance you’d expect of an in-mold design and puts it in an ultra-durable, hard-shell package.
 The stylish venting and premium features — like the leatherette exterior of the ear flaps — give off the vibe that the Igniter would be equally content in the cockpit of a fighter jet as it would be booting up a couloir.

 The Igniter sports big safety features like Mips and Sweet Protection’s proprietary 2Vi tech.
 A dial in the rear of the helmet ensures a perfect fit, while ample venting makes the Igniter cool on warm days.
 Unfortunately, we found sizing to be a bit tricky.
 The Igniter comes in S/M, M/L, and L/XL.
-Normally wearing a large, we tested in the M/L, which felt a bit snug.
+Our tester is normally a size large, and he tested the M/L, which felt a bit snug.
 If you find yourself between sizes, we’d recommend sizing up.
+The venting is mostly non-adjustable (save for the “goggle garage” vents).
+If that’s a deal-breaker for you, check out the Sweet Protection Switcher

 POC Calyx ($250)